jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Everyone knows the world is changing.
 We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever; even though they watch Netflix every night.
+There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.

 While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
 Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.